dario-vega/demo-tv-streaming-app/README.md

 Demo TV streaming application using GraphQL and NoSQL Work in Progress 👷

-## Deployment on Docker
+## Deployment using Docker
-1. Run NoSQL KVLITE docker container
+1. Start up KVLite in a container

 see instuction https://github.com/oracle/docker-images/tree/main/NoSQL